 By 1759 the Jews of Newport decided to build a synagogue.
 They hired Isaac Touro to be their rabbi.
-They asked Peter Harrison, a wealthy immigrant from England, to design the building.
+Peter Harrison, a merchant from England, to design the building.
 Peter Harrison had already designed Newport's Redwood Library.
 Several members of the Jewish community were active in the library.
-It took four years to build.
+The synagogue took four years to build.
 A fund raising campaign was undertaken.
 Various gifts were received including a clock (every synagogue should have one!), four smaller chandeliers, six tall candle sticks and two charity boxes.
 The charity boxes came from England with a note saying, '"This is all we can afford to give."

 The building is made from brick, which was imported from England.
-The first part to be completed was the wing, where there was a school.
-The building is a little higher than ground level so there is a grand covered entry, which has painted wooden columns..
+The first part to be completed was the wing, where there was a school amd the stairs to the women's gallery.
+The building is a little higher than ground level and it is on a hill, so there is a grand covered entry, which has painted wooden columns..
 Sand is mixed into the paint, giving the feel of stone.
 This was a Peter Harrison trademark, and the exterior columns have the same sandy texture.
 The large chandelier in the center is unique.
 It has four heads in the center.
 The smaller chandeliers and the candlesticks have the names of the donors on them.
 Harrison also designed Brick Market in Newport, Christ Church in Boston and King's Chapel in Cambridge.
 Harrison eventually moved to New Haven.
 He was loyal to Britain, and his house was burned, including one of the largest libraries in colonial America.

 The second floor balcony is supported by 12 columns made from solid tree trunks.